-Version Date Details 1.0 23 Sept 2019 Version one release.
+Version Date Details 1.0 18 Sept 2019 Pre-release version.
+Final guidance content.

 Foreword

 "Adventure is worthwhile" - Aristotle

 The Australian Adventure Activity Standard and Good Practice Guides are designed to ensure effective, responsible, sustainable and safe delivery of adventure activities to dependent participants.
 They can help people across the outdoor sector to develop appropriately managed adventure activities which enhance individuals and our communities, while protecting the environment and culturally significant places.
 In doing this, these documents can help ensure that people will continue to enjoy the benefits of adventure activities well into the future.